-Sharing Some Thoughts for a Happy & Healthy New Year
+Sharing Some Thoughts for a Happy and Healthy New Year

-- Don’t Wait for New Year’s to Make a Resolution
+Don’t wait for the New Year to make a resolution

 Resolutions play a big role in everyone’s healthy new year.
-In fact, I’m actually making a couple right now.
+I’m actually trying to incorporate a few right now.
 However, it’s not a good idea to refuse change when change is needed.
-So if a particular aspect of your life is sliding, it should be dealt with in a timely manner.
+If a particular aspect of your life is sliding, it should be dealt with in a timely manner.

 In other words, a New Year’s Resolution can happen any time of the year.
-It could be in the dead of winter, or on the 4th of July.
-And it’s important to stay connected to your own personal needs.
+It could be in the dead of winter or on the 4th of July.
+Remember to stay connected to your own personal needs.
 Don’t worry so much about what everyone else is doing.

-Several new food trends gained steam in 2016.
-It’ll be interesting to see which ones stick in 2017.
-I’m rooting for the following trends:
+It’ll be interesting to see which food trends stick in 2019.
+I’m rooting for the following:

-“Real Food” – The real food movement didn’t necessarily start in 2016, it essentially kept the ball rolling.
-Since the movement won’t be dying out anytime soon, it’ll be interesting to see how it evolves.
+“Real Food” – The real food movement kept on rolling through 2018 and since it won’t be dying out anytime soon, it’ll be interesting to see how it evolves in 2019.

-The Vegetable Takeover – Once known as nothing more than a “side dish,” the resilient vegetable seems poised to become the star of the show in 2017.
-When asked about the resurgence, Cauliflower said, “My friends (Eggplant, Portobello Mushroom, Butternut Squash, etc.) and I are doing well these days, but we won’t rest until we push proteins off the plate.”
+The Vegetable Takeover – Once known as nothing more than a “side dish,” the resilient vegetable is poised to continue its resurgence throughout 2019.
+When asked about the turnaround, Cauliflower said, “My friends (Eggplant, Portobello Mushroom, Butternut Squash, etc.) and I are enjoying the spotlight, but we won’t be happy until we push the meat off the plate.”
 Perhaps a little payback?
 Stay tuned.

-Sustainable Seafood – This may be wishful thinking, but I’m hoping the seafood industry can make strides in 2017.
-Over-fishing and debatable methods of farm-raising will continue to pose questions for consumers if reasonable answers aren’t found.
+Sustainable Seafood – This is probably wishful thinking, but wouldn’t it be great if the seafood industry could get its act together in 2019.
+If not, over-fishing and debatable methods of farm-raising will continue to pose questions for consumers if reasonable answers aren’t found.

 Conscious Consumption – As long as we’re alive, food waste will always be a problem.
-But there’s got to be something we can do better in 2017.
 Sure, we can continue to rely on advancements in waste removal, but we can also turn to more sustainable methods of preparation and consumption (e.g. using more of the animal/vegetable, root to leaf prep techniques).

-Humans will always learn how to be more efficient.
-This definitely won’t change in 2017.
-The key with healthy eating is finding the right mix for optimal function.
+Human beings are great at adaptation and will always learn how to become more efficient.
+However, the key with healthy eating is finding the right mix for optimal function.

 For example, some people go vegan every day until dinner.
 Others go paleo during week, but not on weekends.
 Other people who eat mostly fish (or pescatarians) can go for the occasional steak or burger without feeling the shame.